 This trip was the most amazing travel experience I've ever had.
 The combination of living in and learning about the culture of Bhutan and beautiful hikes to incomparable temples with historic, religious and artistic features was incredible.
 The local guide was outstanding.- Seattle, WA

 This was a phenomenal experience rich in culture, history, architecture and landscape.
 Bhutan is a beautiful country with beautiful people.
 It left me wanting to return and see more and learn more about this wondrous place and its people.
 Bhutan was an amazing experience I will remember forever.
 There are many other places I would like to visit, but I have to go back to Bhutan!- Chicago, IL

 We enjoyed the trip immensely the second time around.
 It was so different in terms of the hikes taken and sights seen that everything seemed new.
 Seeing the spring landscape, especially the blooming rhododendron, contributed to the feeling of a new adventure.
-Seeing Matt Allen and Namgay again was wonderful.- Philadelphia, PA
+Seeing our trip leader and Namgay again was wonderful.- Philadelphia, PA